sandner-art/VST-Eigensound-Lite/eigensound-foucault/README.md

 # Foucault Terraphone

-**A Real-Time Interactive Sonification of Pendulum Physics and Celestial Mechanics**
+**A Real-Time Interactive Sonification of Pendulum Physics and Celestial Mechanics**, Conceptual Experiment

 ---